jekymin8232/vitalguardai-com/README.md

      "Captain America"
      He is an ordinary human being.
 What made him a Captain was his convictions and philosophy.
-     “Heroes who save the world do not charge money to protect the vulnerable.
-True heroes protect people freely.”

 **The following 10 principles are non-negotiable in my AI design philosophy:**
 1. Hallucinations must be minimized.